 Description Details Identity of Controller for each Category of Personal Data The Buyer is Controller and the Supplier is Processor The Parties acknowledge that in accordance with Paragraph Error!
-Reference s ource not found. and for the purposes of the Data Protection Legislation, the Buyer is the Controller and the Supplier is the Processor of the following Personal Data: The processing of names and business contact details of staff of both the Authority, the Inventory Agency and its partners, and the Contractor will be necessary to deliver the services exchanged during the course of the Contract, and to undertake contract and performance management.
+Reference source not found. and for the purposes of the Data Protection Legislation, the Buyer is the Controller and the Supplier is the Processor of the following Personal Data: The processing of names and business contact details of staff of both the Authority, the Inventory Agency and its partners, and the Contractor will be necessary to deliver the services exchanged during the course of the Contract, and to undertake contract and performance management.
 The Contract itself will include the names and business contact details of staff of both the Authority and the Contractor involved in managing the Contract Duration of the Processing Processing will take place from the start of the contract for the duration of the Contract.
 Nature and purposes of the Processing The nature of the processing will include collection, recording, organisation, storage, retrieval, use, restriction, erasure, or destruction of data.
 Processing takes place for the purposes of maintaining contact with parties involved in review of the UK GHG Inventory.
 The nature of processing will include the storage and use of names and business contact details of staff of the Authority, the Inventory Agency and its partners, and the Contractor as necessary to deliver the services and to undertake contract and performance management.
 The Contract itself will include the names and business contact details of staff of both the Authority and the Contractor involved in managing the Contract.

 Type of Personal Data Names, business telephone numbers and email addresses, office location and position of staff of the Authority, the Inventory agency and its partners, and the Contractor as necessary to deliver the services and to undertake contract and performance management.
 The Contract itself will include the names and business contact details of staff of both the Authority and the Contractor involved in managing the Contract.
 Categories of Data Subject Staff of the Authority, the Inventory agency and its partners, and the Contractor, including where those employees are named within the Contract itself or involved within contract management.
 Plan for return and destruction of the data once the Processing is complete UNLESS requirement under law to preserve that type of data The Contractor will delete the Personal Data and erase the Personal Data from any computers, storage devices and storage media that are to be retained by the Contractor after the expiry of the Contract.
 The Contractor will certify to the Authority that it has completed such deletion.
 Where Personal Data is contained within the Contract documentation, this will be retained in line with the Department's privacy notice found within the Invitation to Tender.
-Protective Measures that the Supplier and, where applicable, its Sub-contractors have implemented to protect Personal Data processed under this Contract Agreement against a breach of security (insofar as that breach of security relates to data) or a Personal Data Breach VITO applies a strict policy on information security and privacy.
-VITO aims to conform to the legislation and to the expectations of its stakeholders , and applies a zero tolerance code towards the privacy of citizens .
-VITO will introduce the necessary instruments and procedures to achieve this, intending to be as disruptive as possible for the business operations.
+Protective Measures that the Supplier and, where applicable, its Sub-contractors have implemented to protect Personal Data processed under this Contract Agreement against a breach of security (insofar as that breach of security relates to data) or a Personal Data Breach [Supplier to be as specific as possible] Documents are registered on our Internal SharePoint on which rights are managed according to the level of confidentiality of the data.
+For this particular mission, only the reviewer will have access to the documents shared.
+These documents can be d at the end of the mission.